Formal Book

 Proof

-Lemma 30.2
+Lemma 30.2 Katona’s arc lemma

-Let \(n \ge 2k\), and suppose we are given \(t\) distinct arcs \(A_1, \dots A_t\) of length \(k\), such that any two arcs have an edge in common.
+Let \(n \ge 2k\), and suppose we are given \(t\) distinct arcs \(A_1, \dots A_t\) of length \(k\) on a circle of \(n\) points, such that any two arcs share at least one point.
 Then \(t \le k\).

 Proof

-Theorem 30.3
+Theorem 30.3 Erdős–Ko–Rado

-The largest size of an intersection \(k\)-family in an \(n\)-set is \(\binom {n - 1}{k - 1}\).
+Let \(n \ge 2k\).
+The largest size of an intersecting \(k\)-uniform family in an \(n\)-set is \(\binom {n - 1}{k - 1}\).

 Proof

-Theorem 30.4 Marriage theorem
+Theorem 30.4 Hall’s marriage theorem

-Let \(A_1, \dots A_n\) be a collection of subset of a finite set \(X\).
+Let \(A_1, \dots A_n\) be a collection of subsets of a finite set \(X\).
 Then there exists a system of distinct representatives if and only if the union of any \(m\) sets \(A_i\) contains at least \(m\) elements, for \(1 \le m \le n\).

 Proof